Dry Eye Treatment

 Fish and flax are good natural sources of Omega 3 fatty acids, and are available in tablet/supplement form.
 There are supplements specifically made for dry eyes.
 These usually consist of Omega 3 with DHA from flaxseed oil, and include vitamin C, vitamin E, Vitamin B6, magnesium, and a variety of other vitamins specifically formulated for patients with this eye condition.

 If you’re seeking relief for your dry eyes, Dr. Jeffrey Brown can help.
-The Dry Eye Center at Jeffrey H. Brown Optometry serves patients from Costa Mesa, Newport Beach, Santa Ana, Fountain Valley, and throughout California.
+The Dry Eye Center at Jeffrey H. Brown, OD serves patients from Costa Mesa, Newport Beach, Santa Ana, Fountain Valley, and throughout California.